ki14jaeh/Data-Analysis-Portfolio/20230907/README.md

 ```
 <img src="https://github.com/ki14jaeh/Data-Analysis-Portfolio/blob/main/20230907/China%20US%20Treasury%20Holdings.png" width="600" />

 Saudi Arabia voluntarily cutting oil productions and selling off US Treasuries are likely in anticipation of its $500 billion NEOM project led by Crown Prince Mohammed Bin Salman[^8].
-Saudi Armaco, the Saudi Arabian public petroleum and natural gas company is considering selling $50 billion in shares[^9].
+Recently Saudi Arabia has been attempting to diversify its oil-reliant economy into global sports, tech, and media via Saudi Vision 2030, an ambitious government program launched by the kingdom to increase economic, social, and cultural diversification.
+Expectedly the project requires a huge amount of cash as there are news of Saudi Armaco, the Saudi Arabian public petroleum and natural gas company, considering selling $50 billion in shares[^9].

 ```
 fig1, ax1 = plt.subplots(figsize=(12,8))